iamgrid/zoomanager/README.md

 # ZooManager

-ZooManager is a dynamic CRUD application built with React, Redux, TypeScript, React Testing Library and Jest
+ZooManager is a dynamic CRUD application built with React, Redux Toolkit, TypeScript, React Testing Library and Jest